letouzey/extraction-compute/README.md

 type annotations (for instance in lists).
 But the type-checking time might be non-negligible.

+### Requirements

+OCaml 4.02.* with compiler-libs.
+TODO: test and adapt for more recent OCaml

 ### How to build ?

 First, compile a Coq with the needed little patch on extraction, see Coq [PR#1118](https://github.com/coq/coq/pull/1118).